Our Philosophy

 Fund: Counseling

 We do not charge for our counseling.
 Our resources are available because of the registration fees from our courses and donations received.
 If you've benefited, or would like to help others benefit from this ministry, your donations are appreciated!
+You can pay with a check to Cornerstone Community Church and mail it to the address at the bottom of this page, or use the embedded form to make an online payment.
+Thank you!

 Location